slingr-stack/slingr-docs/content/en/getting-started/getting/first-steps/task-mananger/testing.md

 Great!
 Our actions are now running.
 Please verify that the preconditions are working as expected.
 Additionally, ensure that in the **`edit view`**, the status cannot be changed.
 If you encounter any issues, refer back to the previous section to see if there is something you might have missed.

 That’s it for this section.
 In the next one, we will create a new type of view that complements our current implementation.
-For more information, proceed to the next section: **"Creating a workflow view."**
+For more information, proceed to the next section: [Creating a workflow view](/getting-started/getting/first-steps/task-mananger/creatingworkflow/).